Ranchos of Los Angeles County: Background

 The earliest colonial land grants called ranchos were established by the Commandancy and General Captaincy of the Internal Provinces of the Spanish Empire's Viceroyalty of New Spain.
 The Spanish colonial authorities of Alta California also established four presidios, three pueblos, and 20 Catholic missions.
 (Note: One additional pueblo and one additional mission were established in Mexican California, bringing the totals to four and 21.)
 Juan Rodríguez Cabrillo first claimed California for Spain in 1542 but until 1784 there were no land grants to Spanish subjects, except for small plots within pueblos, the balance of land in Spain's possession "being held for the benefit of the king."
 The rancho period of California—land grants specifically to individuals outside of misiones and presidios—began in 1784, in what would become L.A.
 County, with vast grants to three Spanish military veterans.
 All three were grants of traditional Tongva lands.
 The greater portion of the rancho grants were created under Mexican dominion, which began with independence from Spain on September 27, 1821, and—according to the U.S. Land Commission—ended amidst the Mexican–American War on July 7, 1846.
 (Grants made after that date were deemed invalid.)
-As the first Spanish land grants were made in Los Angeles County, the last Mexican land grant ever made was also in Los Angeles County: the Santa Catalina Island grant was made on July 4, 1846.
+As the first Spanish land grants in California were made in Los Angeles County, the last Mexican land grant ever made was also in Los Angeles County: the Santa Catalina Island grant was made on July 4, 1846.

 Mission San Fernando Rey de España, Mission San Gabriel Arcángel, and El Pueblo de Los Ángeles lay within the current boundaries of Los Angeles County.
-Mission San Gabriel was founded in 1771 under Charles III of Spain; its lands were confiscated in 1833 under the Mexican secularization act, which was passed to protect nascent nation-state of Mexico from the influence of the Roman Catholic Church, which was perceived to be an ally of Spain.
+Mission San Gabriel was founded in 1771 under Charles III of Spain; its lands were confiscated in 1833 under the Mexican secularization act, which was passed to protect the nascent nation-state of Mexico from the influence of the Roman Catholic Church, which was perceived to be an especial ally of Spain.
 A land patent application made by Archbishop of San Francisco Joseph Sadoc Alemany on behalf of the church was confirmed for 191 acre in 1859.
 Mission San Fernando was established 1797 under Charles IV of Spain and similarly had its lands confiscated in 1833.
 A land claim of 77 acre for Mission San Fernando was approved and patented in 1865.
 In 1875, the City of Los Angeles patented a little more than 17,000 acres of land that had been granted to the pobladores.
 There were a handful of other, smaller land grants (Note: For a complete accounting of the patented small land grants within Los Angeles County, see the California Land Commission report of 1982.) made by Mexican authorities that were patented under the U.S. land law but that are not traditionally identified as ranchos.
 For example, "tract of land 1000 varas square near Mission San Gabriel" (patented to Mr. Sexton in 1871) was one of 10 such small grants near that mission, ranging in size from 19–180 acre.